geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 We're going to have loss.gradient, and then you pass in a list of tensors.
 And that will compute the gradient of those tensors with respect to the loss.
 I haven't seen exactly this API in any other library.
-Jax and MLX have value and grad, but you don't need this in TinyGrad because it's lazy.
+JAX and MLX have value and grad, but you don't need this in TinyGrad because it's lazy.
 I mean, we could just add it as a helper.
 But I think that like loss.gradient is a cleaner way to express this and it'll work really well with our optimizer abstraction.